irmen/Pyro4/docs/source/tipstricks.rst

     Your client code needs to be aware of this and to get the original binary data back, it has to base-64 decode the data element by itself.
-This is perhaps done the easiest by using the ``serpent.tobytes`` helper function from the ``serpent`` library, which will convert the result to actual bytes if needed.
+This is perhaps done the easiest by using the ``serpent.tobytes`` helper function from the ``serpent`` library, which will convert the result to actual bytes if needed (and leave it untouched if it is already in bytes form)

 The following table is an indication of the relative speeds when dealing with large amounts